Xhofe/cv4aec.github.io/index.md

 ---

 ## :newspaper: **News** {#news}
+- **13 Feb 2024 ---** :loudspeaker: We are accepting paper submissions this year!
+Look at Important Dates and Call For Short Papers.
+- **13 Feb  2024 ---** :loudspeaker: Tentative schedule and dates released.
 - **26 Jan 2024 ---** :loudspeaker: **Catherine De Wolf** and **Francis Engelmann** confirmed as keynote speaker.
 - **26 Jan 2024 ---** :loudspeaker: **Derek Lichti** and **Yuanbo (Amber) Xiangli** confirmed as keynote speaker.
 - **26 Jan 2024 ---** :tada: Website is live!